agentmorris/camera-trap-vehicle-classifier/README.md

 ### train_vehicle_classifier_2025.07.02.py

-Notebook that drives train_custom_classifier to train the actual classifier.
+Notebook that drives train_vehicle_classifier to train the actual classifier.

 Also: